naddym/monitor-nifi/README.md

-# Scripts Monitoring NIFI Health And Sending Email Alerts
+# Monitor NiFi Health And Send Email Alerts

-    Python Scripts are desgined to monitor health of NIFI cluster in terms of JVM Memory, Repositories such as FlowFile Respository and
+    Python Scripts are desgined to monitor health of NiFi cluster running which capturing
-    Content Respository, Processing rate of NIFI Components as such as Processors in the dataflow, Nodes status in terms of how much bytes they have been assigned vs how much is remaining and connectivity - either CONNECTED OR DISCONNECTED etc....
+        1. JVM Memory,
+        2. Three repositories -> FlowFile, Content and Provenance
+        3. Processor component throughput
+        4. Cluster centric node monitoring

     These Scripts are executed based on time-based scheduling say for x hours,minutes or seconds.
-Whenever there is a change in behaviour such increasing memory, disk space, scaling down of nodes from the cluster or components have encountered an error,warning etc.. , An Email Notification is sent to the respective person ( say admin ).
+Whenever there is a change in behaviour such as increasing memory, disk space, scaling down of nodes from the cluster or components have encountered an error,warning etc.. , An Email Notification is sent to the respective person ( say admin ).
 These emails are continously triggered on hourly basis until the NIFI cluster gets back to stable state.

-## DataFlow

-## Summary of above Dataflow
+## Summary

 ###   System Metric Processor